Grades 6, 7, 8 - An Overview

 - Log in to Orion

-- Update my status in the Orion Social Area (attendance check in)
+- Update my status in The Commons (attendance check in)

 - Go to my course or courses